 For over a decade, club president Dean Sherratt has expended considerable efforts to assist wrestlers by purchasing low-cost wrestling shoes and other equipment, then passing it on for significantly cheaper than the retail price (occasionally at no cost).
 More than 600 wrestlers have benefited since 2005, mostly in Ottawa but as far away as Kashechewan (a Cree settlement on James Bay which received a free parcel of shoes for their wrestling program), and the Za'atari Refugee Camp in Jordan.

-Current coaches include Chris Schrauwen, Dean Sherratt, Mike Smith, Sarah Stringer, Kelsey Dayler, Sarah Swan, Dante Veccio, Jason Kirby, and Phil Staniewski.
+Current coaches include Chris Schrauwen, Dean Sherratt, Mike Smith, Sarah Stringer, Kelsey Dayler, Matt McCarlie, Sarah Swan, Dante Veccio, and Jason Kirby.
 The NCWC also benefits greatly from its strong community of parent volunteers.